-R&D expenses fluctuate quarter over quarter based on the amount of expenditures eligible for CPRIT reimbursement in the period as well as the pace of the clinical trial enrollment for MDNA55, and progression of IND-enabling studies for MDNA11 during the period.
-During the three months ended September 30, 2020, June 30, 2020, March 31, 2020, December 31, 2019 there were no CPRIT expenses eligible for offset vs. the comparable quarters in the prior year where there were eligible expenses resulting in lower expenditures in the prior year period.
+R&D expenses fluctuate quarter over quarter based on the amount of expenditures eligible for CPRIT reimbursement in the period as well as the progression of IND-enabling studies for MDNA11 during the period.
+Beginning with the quarter ended December 31, 2019, there were no CPRIT expenses eligible for offset vs. the comparable quarters in the prior year where there were eligible expenses resulting in lower expenditures in the prior year.
+The increased expenditures in the quarters ended September 30, 2020, and December 31, 2020, related to activities associated with the MDNA11 program as well as the EOP2 meeting with the US FDA.
+It is anticipated that R&D expenses will remain higher than prior year quarters due to increased activity.

-G&A expenses are higher beginning with the quarter ended September 30, 2019 due to no expenditures claimed for CPRIT reimbursement as well as higher stock-based compensation costs and expenses associated with investor relations activities.
-In the quarters ended September 30, 2020 and June 30, 2020, G&A expenses were further increased due to costs associated with completing the NASDAQ listing and associated shelf prospectus filings in Canada and the United States.
+G&A expenses are higher beginning with the quarter ended September 30, 2019, due to no expenditures claimed for CPRIT reimbursement as well as higher stock-based compensation costs and expenses associated with investor relations activities.
+Beginning in the quarter ended September 30, 2020, G&A expenses were further increased due to costs associated with completing the NASDAQ listing and associated shelf prospectus filings in Canada and the United States, as well as increased directors and officers insurance premiums.